ethereum/portal-network-specs/witness.md

 - provide suggestions on specific use cases of witnesses in sync, hash checks and state storage.
 - provide explanations on how stateless ethereum works in general.

+In the present version the specification is catered for hexary trie support.
+Binary trie support will be added later as a change to the specification.

 The specification is complemented by a [Stateless Ethereum overview document](./README.md), an [implementer's handbook](TBD), [example code](TBD) and [tests](TBD) to help with the specific implementation.